See the six-month future balance direction before a thin month needs attention.

 Stay manual-first, privacy-first, and export-friendly

-The product is designed for people who want clarity with no bank-login handoff and clear pricing.
+The product is designed for people who want clarity with no bank-login handoff and free access.

 Bulk edit